-Analysis portion of report 8-10 pages, 12-point Times New Roman, single space, 1-inch margins.
-The report must be completed in essay format with enclosed exhibits.
-Endnotes can take additional pages as necessary.
+Analysis portion of report maximum 15 pages, 12-point Times New Roman, double space, 1-inch margins in doc/ docx format.
+The report must be completed in essay format with suitable sub-headings and enclosed exhibits.
+Appendices and Endnotes can take additional pages as necessary along with any exhibits.